 Ban the Grand National

-Animal Aid has, for many years, called for the Grand National to be banned.
-It is a deliberately hazardous race.
-A dangerously overcrowded field of 40 horses is forced to confront 30 extraordinarily challenging and treacherous jumps, over a course of nearly four-and-a-half miles.
-Since 2000, 28 horses have died on the Grand National course and, over the course of the three-day meeting, 48 horses have been killed in that same period.
+The Grand National is a deliberately hazardous race.
+Since 2000, 30 horses have died on the Grand National course and, over the course of the three-day meeting, 50 horses have been killed in that same period.

 At the root of the problem is racing’s regulator, the British Horseracing Authority (BHA).
 It is responsible for race horse welfare but has failed to curb the number of fatalities in racing.
 2018 saw a sharp increase in horse deaths in Britain, with the highest death rate since 2014.